How to softwash sand and cement render

 Quick tip: As you can see in the photo below, softwashed sand and cement render that has been painted will normally further brighten through time.
 This is because any remaining dead growths will be removed from the surface by natural weathering.

-3) Softwash cleaning of unpainted sand and cement render
+3) Softwash cleaning and maintenance of unpainted sand and cement render

 The biological growths will usually disappear over a period of months.
 Sometimes, when the sand and cement render has not been cleaned for many years, the full impact of softwashing with Bio Cleanze or Perma Cleanze may take up to a year to show full results.

-- If the customer wants faster results, and a sand and cement render has not been previously treated with a Benz biocide, allow at least two months after treating it with Bio Cleanze or Perma Cleanze before giving it a final clean with Lightning Cleanze.
+- If your customer wants the fastest results, and a sand and cement render has not been previously treated with a Benz biocide, allow at least two months after treating it with Bio Cleanze or Perma Cleanze before giving it a final clean with Lightning Cleanze.

 - If the render has not been treated for a very long time, say ten years or more, we've found the best practice is to allow Bio Cleanze (applied at 20-50:1 dilution depending on the severity of the growths) four months to work before treating with Lightning Cleanze.